Tidal disruption events in post-starburst galaxies: the importance of a complete stellar mass function: Methods

 The tidal disruption radius, i.e. the radius below which a star gets destroyed by the MBH gravitational pull, is typically written as

-where $m$ and $R_\star$ are the stellar mass and radius, $M_\bullet$ is the MBH mass and $\eta$ is a form factor of order unity that was first introduced to account for the internal structure of the star.
-In the present work, we set $\eta$ to be the maximum value that guarantees a full disruption of the star.
+where $m$ and $R_\star$ are the stellar mass and radius, $M_\bullet$ is the MBH mass and $\eta$ is a form factor of the order of unity that was first introduced to account for the internal structure of the star.
+In this work, we set $\eta$ to be the maximum value that guarantees a full disruption of the star.
 Specifically, we adopt the functional form obtained by \citet{Ryu2020eta}

 this quantity is of order unity, as expected (see their fig.~2).
 Although this is our default choice, we also test a few cases in which we fix $\eta=1$.
 The different choice of $\eta$ virtually does not affect the TDE rates and their time evolution; however, we find that it can impact the relative probability of disrupting stars with different masses, as detailed in Sec.~\ref{sec:results}.